 Each week they read out chapters from the book, criticizing, cringing and laughing the entire way.
 5 seasons in, this podcast is huge and has provided many-a-laugh throughout our road trips.

-It’s the kind of podcast you need to listen to with headphones on but spend the whole time worrying about looking like a weirdo for laughing out loud on the train.
+If you’re in public, it’s the kind of podcast you listen to with headphones on but spend the whole time worrying about looking like a weirdo for laughing out loud on the train.

 View this post on Instagram